hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQVisualizationTests.class/README.md

-LQAnswerPanelTests is a class containing the tests for the class LQAnswerPanel in Liquid-Core.
+LQVisualizationTests is a class containing the tests for the classes LQVisualizationView and LQVisualizationControls in Liquid-UI.

 Instance Variables
 	poll:		<Object>